Ruowei-Li/stats220/README.md

-# stats220

-The website for my [stats220 repo](https://github.com/Ruowei-Li/stats220/blob/main/index.md)
+# :woman_technologist: Ruowei's Stats220 Repo

-Purpose of this repository: Practising R programming language, demonstrating my personal assignment projects for the course stats220.
+# Purpose of this repository

+Practising R programming language, demonstrating my personal assignment projects for the course stats220.

+Projects that I create are displayed on [this github website page](https://ruowei-li.github.io/stats220/).

 # Assignments 1
 ## Part A: